keu/docs/learn/airflow-kafka.md

     consumer_task >> await_message
     ```

     This code snippet includes an `await_function` which will parse each message in the Kafka topic and return the message if the value is an integer divisible by 5.
-The AwaitKafkaMessageOperator using runs this function over messages polled from the Kafka topic.
+The AwaitKafkaMessageOperator runs this function over messages polled from the Kafka topic.
 If no matching message is found, it continues to poll in a deferred state until it finds one.

 3. Run the DAG.
 Notice how the task instance of the `await_message` task goes into a deferred state (purple square).